Advanced Plant EXperiments 03-1 (APEX-03-1) - 12.03.14

 Science Objectives for Everyone

 Advanced Plant EXperiments 03-1 (APEX-03-1) continues a highly successful investigation into the effects of microgravity on the development of roots and cells on plant seedlings.
-The experiment photographs seedlings of Arabidopsis, or thale cress, which is grown in Petri plates for a specified duration.
+The experiment uses the model plant Arabidopsis thaliana, or thale cress, which is grown in Petri plates for a specified duration.
 After the growth period, the plants are photographed, harvested, and preserved for return to Earth and detailed analysis.

 Science Results for Everyone